-Each sub will consist of a minimum of 100 gm (approx 3.53 oz).
+Each sub will consist of a minimum of 100 g ( approx. 3.53 oz).
 The usual subsample is a consumer size container of a product.
 Subsamples should be obtained at random to insure that the total sample is representative of the lot.
 When a lot consists of identifiable subdivisions (e.g., different codes), sub samples should be obtained from subdivisions in the proportion that the subdivisions are to the whole lot.

 More than one subsample may be collected from large institutional or bulk containers when the number of sub samples required exceeds the number of containers in the lot.
-A subsample will consist of more that one container when the lot consists of containers smaller than 100 gm (e.g., 4 - 25 gm containers is a subsample).
+A subsample will consist of more than one container when the lot consists of containers smaller than 100 g (e.g., 4 - 25 g containers is a subsample).

 The following sample sizes also apply to the finished product portion of in-line samples when analyzed for Salmonella.
 Each subsample will consist of at least 100 gm (approx 3.5 oz).